codacy/codacy-analysis-cli-action/README.md

 ## Integration with Codacy for client-side tools

-Use the GitHub Action to run any of the [containerized Codacy client-side tools](https://docs.codacy.com/related-tools/local-analysis/client-side-tools/) and upload the results of the analysis to Codacy.
+Use the GitHub Action to run any of the [**containerized** client-side tools supported by Codacy](https://docs.codacy.com/related-tools/local-analysis/client-side-tools/) and upload the results of the analysis to Codacy.

 In this scenario, the GitHub action: